 2016 Strategic Plan

 "Spate" matters in transferring from the Oxford to the Thames, especially when your boat has a low-power engine.
-Part of the River Isis diverts under Oxford station via a narrows known as the Sheepwash and the Sheepwash causes a 'bottle-neck' which in turn speeds up the water considerably.
+Part of the Isis diverts under Oxford station via a narrows known as the Sheepwash and the Sheepwash causes a 'bottle-neck' which in turn speeds up the water considerably.
 On 17th March the speed through the narrows suggested that Pentargon might not be able to move quickly enough to actually make way: the Sheepwash was looking too 'fast' for a transit.

 Friday 18th , having observed a BMC-d narrowboat get through Sheepwash without too much struggle,the decision was made!
 Engine start 1340Z and we dropped down Isis lock and went for it.
 Out in the main River, the flow was mighty but the sheer width gave plenty scope for manoeuvre.
 Osney Lock was negotiated by self-service from 1430 and by 1730 we were through Sandford where (the diary sez!) "after emptying the bilges" we moored up overnight.
 The GPS records [TH01 SANDFORD].Fifty miles to Reading was done at speeds one could only imagine.
 Suffice to say for the moment that a seven mile stretch between locks (one of the longest reaches on the Thames) was completed from cast off to tie up in 55mins!
-The whole Thames experience has been amazing so far and a rest-over at Reading (from 22nd March through Easter) is to let commuters enjoy their little holiday on the water.
+The whole Thames experience was amazing and a rest-over at Reading (from 22nd March through Easter) would let commuters enjoy their little holiday on the water.

 Middle of October 2015, tide and wind willing, Pentargon leaves the comparative cosiness of Dartford Creek for a six month cruise through the winter muddle of England, towards Rugby, maybe Coventry, on a "ring" encompassing the Grand Union and Oxford Canals and the Thames tidal and non-tidal arriving back in Dartford in late April 2016.

-On an appropriate day, [Pentargon] will drop down Dartford Creek under the helm of her master Pogue Muhone to a temporary anchorage on the River.
+On an appropriate day, [Pentargon] will drop down Dartford Creek under the helm of her master Pogue Muhone to a temporary anchorage on The River.
 Subsequently, she will 'take the tide' with "Crispy Nails" some 30miles to Thames Lock Brentford, gateway to the English canal network.
 Entering the Grand Union Canal via the Gauging Lock, she will continuously cruise the largest 'ring' ever attempted by a narrowboat solo in Winter and encompassing 400 miles of tidal and freshwater rivers, canals, navigable watercourses and working some 250 locks and three miles of tunnel.

 During the Grand Union leg from Brentford to Braunston, Pentargon will sow the seeds of an idea for re-introducing Lengthsman to the cut.
 Between Brentford Gauging Lock and Braunston Stop House the Grand Union Canal is marked by milestones: "93" being at Brentford Gauging Lock.
 Each milestone will be marked by GPS and a daffodil bulb planted alongside each marker (or it's assumed position if missing!).
 In the Spring it is expected to have a ribbon of yellow stretching all the way from London to Braunston to indicate the someone cares about the length in 21st Century.